xc-jp/kowa-Robot_ABD/README.md

     - the objects' image that is subject for evaluation (normally a camera shot showing objects in the working scene)
     - the allowed regions' image, which is used as reference map for identifying the prohibited and allowed zones for the objects; this map is a B&W image where white pixels indicate the allowed regions on the scene
 * Destined output:
-    - returning the judge_image results as output: a list of dictionaries, where each dictionary refers to an object detected by the 2D picking model (call of grasping_inference inside judge_image), with their visualization image; main object details: coordinates xy, angle, and judgement of the position: inside/outside allowed region (in boolean value)
+    - returning the judge_image results as output: a list of dictionaries, where each dictionary refers to an object detected by the 2D picking model (call of grasping_inference inside judge_image), with their visualization image;
+    main object details:
+        - coordinates: 'x' and 'y'
+        - orientation angle: 'beta'
+        - confidence rate of model's object detection: 'confidence'
+        - judgement of the position: 'inside_allowed_region' (in boolean value)
     - saving the visualization as an Image file on the same folder as the input, under the format "inputImagePath_timestamp.jpg"
     - printing the list of objects that are outside the allowed region.